watson-developer-cloud/node-sdk/README.md

 ## Documentation

 You can find links to the documentation at https://cloud.ibm.com/developer/watson/documentation.
 Find the service that you're interested in, click **API reference**, and then select the **Node** tab.

-There are also auto-generated JSDocs available at http://watson-developer-cloud.github.io/node-sdk/master/

 ## Questions